Health Humanities Symposium 2022

 Friday 21 October, 2022, Lawrence Wilson Art Gallery, University of Western Australia (UWA)

-Attendees can join online or face-to-face.
+Attendees joined online and face-to-face.

 Professor Paul Crawford, University of Nottingham

 ‘What’s Up With Everyone?
 Creative Health, Practice and the Public'

 Paul Crawford is Professor of Health Humanities at the School of Health Sciences and Director of the Centre for Social Futures at the Institute of Mental Health, University of Nottingham, UK.
 He is a Fellow of the Royal Society of Arts (FRSA), Fellow of the Academy of Social Sciences (FAcSS) and Fellow of the Royal Society for Public Health (FRSPH).

 As founding father of the global and rapidly developing field of health humanities, Professor Crawford leads a large program of research in applying the arts and humanities to inform and transform healthcare, health and wellbeing.

 He is the author of over 140 peer-reviewed articles or chapters and 14 books, most recently Mental Health Literacy and Young People (Emerald, 2022), Cabin Fever: Surviving Lockdown in the Coronavirus Pandemic (Emerald, 2021), Florence Nightingale at Home (Palgrave, 2020), and The Routledge Companion to Health Humanities (Palgrave, 2020).

 He is the commissioning editor for two series, Arts for Health (Emerald) and Routledge Studies in Literature and Health Humanities (Routledge) and is lead Editor-in-Chief for The Encyclopedia of Health Humanities (Springer).

 Connect with Paul on Twitter

 Modelling Disease: Wax Specimens and the Study of Illness in the Nineteenth Century